Introduction

 on_mouse

-Accept a mouse event and a mutable reference to the state (if one is associated with the component).
+Accept a mouse event and a mutable reference to the state.

 fn on_mouse(